History of Toddington services

 Landscape Committee, 1962

 There was a dilemma.
 In the Ministry's own words, the options they had were "basically unsound", and "none of them are moderately good".
-They fell far below the standards set at other planned services; established bidders had become complacent and others had underestimated the site.
+They fell far below the standards set at other planned service areas; established bidders had become complacent and others had underestimated the site.

 J Lyons & Co had been expected to bid but chose not to, perhaps after their disappointing performance in the Farthing Corner bid.